StackStorm/st2docs/docs/source/workflows.rst

 * :doc:`Orquesta <orquesta/index>` is a new workflow engine, designed specifically for |st2|, released
   in 2019.
 With Orquesta, you can define simple sequential workflows or complex workflows with forks, joins, and sophisticated data transformation and queries.
-It has replaced the old Mistral workflow, and will also replace ActionChains.
+It has replaced the Mistral workflow engine, and will also replace ActionChains.
 We recommend you write all new workflows in Orquesta.

   **Use Orquesta for all new workflows.**